eliekawerk/Deep-Learning-Labs/README.md

 ### Lab 8:  Intro to PyTorch

+- Pytorch Introduction to Autograd
+- Pytorch classification of Fashion MNIST
+- Stochastic Optimization Landscape in Pytorch

 ### Lab 9: Siamese Networks and Triplet loss

 ### Lab 10: Variational Auto Encoder and GANs